Okay, all you Tea Party members. Listen up, because this is important.

 It’s by sheer dumb luck that the guy serving the drinks had a camera he could use to capture our aspiring leader-to-be on video, saying to HIS supporters what he couldn’t say to the rest of the American public.
 His partner, Paul Ryan, said this on camera, just a few days ago:

-According to Merriam-Webster.com, Fascism is currently in the top 1% of lookups and is the 38th most popular word.
+According to Merriam-Webster.com, the word “Fascism” is currently in the top 1% of lookups and is the 38th most popular word.
 This means something.
 It ought to be terrifyingly familiar to you, too.
-And all because of this guy and his writing way back in 1855:
+And all because of this guy, Arthur de Gobineau, and his writing way back in 1855:

 The CPAC conference is happening in the moral equivalent of my backyard this weekend.
 Not 150 years ago.
 Not 75 years ago.
 Now.